WC5E/Warcraft-5e-Conversion/WIP Manual of Monsters/Appendix B - Non Player Characters.md

 > ### Reactions
 >
 > ***Arcane Deflection.*** When the mage is attacked by a spell, it can use its reaction to gain +2 AC or +4 to saving throws against that spell.

+Some arcanists devote their life to the art of warfare, taking on the title of **war mages**.
+They keep a keen mind for tactical and scholarly matters alike, and are often among the most respected advisors to leaders.
+Some such mages are even charismatic leaders in their own right.

 <div class='footnote'>APPENDIX B: NONPLAYER CHARACTERS </div>
 <img src='https://www.gmbinder.com/images/lge9kHo.jpg' style='position:absolute; top:0px; right:100px; width:800px' />